flame-engine/flame/doc/components.md

 `BaseGame` class.
 If you are not using `BaseGame`, you can alternatively use these methods on your own game loop.

-The `resize` method is called whenever the screen is resized, and in the beginning once when the component is added to the game via the `add` method.
+The `onGameResize` method is called whenever the screen is resized, and once in the beginning when the component is added to the game via the `add` method.

 The `shouldRemove` variable can be overridden or set to true and `BaseGame` will remove the component before the next update loop.
 It will then no longer be rendered or updated.
-Note that `game.remove(Component c)` can also be used to remove components from the game.
+Note that `game.remove(Component c)` and `component.removeFromParent()` also can be used to remove components from its parent.

-The `isHUD` variable can be overridden or set to true (defaults to `false`) to make the `BaseGame` ignore the `camera` for this element, make it static in relation to the screen that is.
+The `isHUD` variable can be overridden or set to true (defaults to `false`) to make the `BaseGame` ignore the `camera` for this element, making it static in relation to the screen that is.
+Do note that this currently only works if the component is added directly to the root `BaseGame`.

 The `onMount` method can be overridden to run initialization code for the component.
 When this method is called, BaseGame ensures that all the mixins which would change this component's behavior are already resolved.

-The `onRemove` method can be overridden to run code before the component is removed from the game, it is only run once even if the component is removed both by using the `BaseGame` remove method and the `Component` remove method.
+The `onRemove` method can be overridden to run code before the component is removed from the game, it is only run once even if the component is removed both by using the parents remove method and the `Component` remove method.

 The `onLoad` method can be overridden to run asynchronous initialization code for the component,